617 Pearl Street, Pearl St. Apartment Complex

 Hope to meet you some day in Culver, Sincerely, Cynthia Hillier Fremont, Ohio-->

-Descrided on a realtor site as:
+Several desctriptions found on a realtor sites as:

 7 unit apartment complex in a great location.
 4845 sq ft building with the potential